f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-re-appconnect/xc-console-demo-guide.rst

 * Select the Azure Vnet site created in Step 6
 * Select Network on the site as "Outside Network"
 * In Origin server port add port number "80" of the discovered frontend service , Click continue and then Apply.
+* Enable WAF, create and attach a WAF policy in Blocking mode
+* Scroll down to “Other settings” section:
+                        a.
+In VIP Advertisement field select custom
+                        b.
+Click Configure and then Add Item
+                        c.
+Select Where to Advertise field to site and add the Azure site created in step2
+                        d.
+Select Site network to outside, Click Apply, Save and Exit